pupilfirst/pupilfirst/docs/users/curriculum_editor.md

 This tab contains other basic details and configuration for the target, such as its name, whether it has an assignment, its completion method, and its visibility to the student and other course authors.

-### Does target have an assignment?
+### Does this target have an assignment?

+If you would like the student to perform an action of some kind after going through the content of the target, you can set up an assignment.

-The first thing to decide when creating a target is whether it will have an assignment or not.
-Having an assignment means a student has to complete the assignment ( quiz, form submission etc) to complete the target.
-If you want the target to just contain the information from the content tab then you can provide the name and target group and choose the target to have no assignment.
+Having an assignment means a student has to _complete_ the assignment - by taking a quiz, or submitting a customized form - to complete the target.

+If you want the target to just show information from the content tab to the student, then you can answer _"No"_ to this question.

 ![Choosing whether a target has assignment](../assets/curriculum_editor/target_choose_assignment.png)

 ### Assignment details

-If you choose yes to the question, then all the options for an assignment will become visible.
+If you choose _"Yes"_ to the above question, then all the options for an assignment will become visible.

 #### Setting assignment as a milestone